Climate Resiliency

 This is project is one of the identified actions in the Lake Garfield Watershed Plan, which you can find on the tab at the left.

 You can do your part too.
-Stay current on project progress through this page, by reading monthly articles in Monterey News, or contact Courteny Morehouse, the contractor working with us at cmorehouse@berkshireplanning.org.
+Stay current on project progress through this page, attending public info sessions, and reading articles in the Monterey News.

-The Town is also offering free stormwater property assessments.
-In these assessments, Berkshire Regional Planning walks the property with you to determine opportunities to improve landscaping and operations to reduce stormwater runoff, nuisance flooding, erosion, and geese.
+The Town is offering free stormwater property assessments until Labor Day Weekend.
+In these assessments, Berkshire Regional Planning stormwater expert, Courteny Morehouse walks your property with you to determine opportunities to improve landscaping and operations to reduce stormwater runoff, nuisance flooding, erosion, and geese.

-If you are interested in having your property assessed sign up using this form.
+If you are interested in having your property assessed, sign up using this form or contact Courteny Morehouse at cmorehouse@berkshireplanning.org.